Concerned about Eating Disorders?

 concerns and seek assistance and support from Counseling

-Services, a physician who specializes in eating disorders or from a Clinical
+and Psychological Services, a physician who specializes in eating disorders or from a Clinical

 Eating Disorders Association www.NationalEatingDisorders.org